joe307bad/points/Native.Points/README.md

 - [ ] Look at todos
 - [ ] React Navigation transitions
     - https://www.npmjs.com/package/react-navigation-transitions
+- [ ] Metrics/graphs for checkins
+- [ ] Delete your own checkin
+- [ ] Admin ability to delete checkins

 ### Advanced ToDos:
 - [ ] since all reducers are called for every action, we can consolidate all the success/failure actions into a single Result/Response reducer instead of having a Success/Failure action for every domain action.
 This would make isProcessing much more simple